tagion/tagion/docs/gov/glossary/index.md

 The word "community" is derived from the Latin communitas, which comes from communis, meaning "common, public, or shared by all."
 Combining con- (together) and munis (relating to duties or services), it conveys the idea of people coming together to fulfill shared responsibilities or provide services.

-In the context of Tagion, the Community encompasses all verified Community Members (link) actively participating in and contributing to the network, including Consensus (link) and Governance (link) processes.
+In the context of Tagion, the Community encompasses all verified [Community Members](/gov/glossary#commnunity-member) actively participating in and contributing to the network, including [consensus](/gov/glossary#consensus) and [Governance](/gov/glossary#governance) processes.

 Notably, Community is a fluid term - a flexible and evolving entity - that may adapt to include new roles and contributors as the network develops and grows.

 ## Community Member

-A community member is any individual or entity who has been verified by peers through the network’s Social Scoring System (link).
+A community member is any individual or entity who has been verified by peers through the network’s [Social Scoring System](/gov/governance_areas/network_formation/tagion/poc).
 Once verified, community members gain the right to participate in both the consensus process and the governance of the network, contributing to its security, efficiency and decision-making.

 ## Consensus

-Consensus refers to the process by which Nodes (link) agree on the validity and order of transactions recorded in the Database (link).
+Consensus refers to the process by which  [Nodes](/gov/glossary#nodes) agree on the validity and order of transactions recorded in the Database (link).
 It ensures the integrity, security, and trustlessness of the Tagion Network by making sure that all participants maintain a consistent view of the database without relying on a central authority.

 In the Tagion Network, consensus is reached using an Asynchronous Byzantine Fault Tolerant (ABFT) consensus algorithm called Hashgraph.
 In this system: